astrohckr/vertex-sublime-text/README.md

 ### Syntax Highlighting Colour Schemes

-The Soda Light screenshot uses a modified version of Espresso Tutti Colori and the Soda Dark screenshot uses a modified version of Monokai.
+The Vertex Light screenshot uses a modified version of Espresso Tutti Colori and the Vertex Dark screenshot uses a modified version of Monokai.

 If you'd like to use the syntax highlighting schemes shown in the screenshots: